 I am a textile artist who lives and works in Edinburgh, Scotland.
 All the works you see here are stitched.

 I worked as a radio producer for 15 years before leaving the BBC in 2008, swapping sound for vision to study at Edinburgh College of Art.
 My work uses the medium of freehand machine embroidery, often on a background of ink or acrylic paint, in an attempt to describe the textures and complexity of the natural world – specifically trees and skies.
-Using the sewing machine needle in much the same way as a pencil, I draw complex designs that move from highly repetitive forms to organic, abstract shapes with elemental natural imagery, seeking to connect us to our ancient roots and tapping into a memory that is almost, but not quite, lost.
+Using the sewing machine needle as a pencil, I sew complex designs that combine repetitive forms and organic, abstract shapes with elemental natural imagery, seeking to connect us to our ancient roots and tapping into a memory that is almost, but not quite, lost.

 I welcome commissions and work with clients to create pieces that are unique and personal.
-My work can be found as far afield as Malaysia, the USA and Canada – distance is no object.
+My work can be found as far afield as Asia, Australia, the USA and Canada – distance is no object.